Transylvania Explorer Tour invites you to experience the history, the myth, the intrigue and the magic of this wonderful realm.

 INFO!
 Central Sighisoara has preserved in an exemplary way the features of a small medieval fortified city.
 It has been listed by the UNESCO as a World Heritage Site.
 Each July, a Medieval Festival takes place in the old citadel.
 The houses inside the Citadel of Sighisoara show the main features of a craftsmen`s town.
 There are some houses which belonged to the former town elite, like the Venetian House and the House with Antlers.

 Before noon, we arrive in Sibiu: the chief city of the Transylvanian Saxons.
-Take a leisurely walking tour of Sibiu, visit the old surrounding defense walls and the remaining towers each belonging to a certain guild.
-One of the landmarks of Sibiu is the Bruckenthal Museum assembled by baron Bruckenthal, governor of Transylvania at the end of the 18th century.
+Take a leisurely walking tour of Sibiu, visit the old surrounding defence walls and the remaining towers each belonging to a certain guild.
+One of the landmarks of Sibiu is the Brukenthal Museum assembled by baron Brukenthal, governor of Transylvania at the end of the 18th century.
 The Evangelical Cathedral was completed in its actual shape in 1520, but inside there is an exquisite fresco of the Crucifixion on the north wall of the choir dating from 1445.
-View the Passage of Stairs linking the Upper town to the Lower town, the 1859 Liar`s Bridge and the Byzantine style Orthodox Cathedral, a replica of St. Sophia in Constantinopole.
-Overnight in Sibiu`s famous Romans` Emperor Hotel, first built at the end of the 18th century, which hosted many famous guests: Emperor Franz Joseph II, composers Franz Liszt, Johann Strauss, as well as Prince Charles and other important people.
+View the Passage of Stairs linking the Upper town to the Lower town, the 1859 Liar`s Bridge and the Byzantine style Orthodox Cathedral, a replica of St. Sophia in Constantinople.

-Enjoy lunch at leisure (not included in tour price).
+Enjoy lunch and dinner at leisure (not included in tour price).

 Bucharest-Sinaia-Bran-Brasov-Prejmer-Sighisoara-Biertan-Sibiu-Curtea de Arges-Bucharest.